 - What treatments are most likely to work for me?

-- How quickly will I stop stealing?
+- How quickly might I stop stealing?

 - Will I still feel the urge to steal?

-- How often do I need therapy sessions, and for how long?
+- How often do I need therapy sessions and for how long?

 - Would family therapy be helpful in my case?

 - What are the possible side effects of these medications?

 - I have these other health conditions.
 How can I best manage these conditions together?